Ropes & Gray Represents Sarepta Therapeutics in Roche Partnership for $1.15 Billion Gene Therapy

 Under the agreement, Sarepta will receive $1.15 billion in an upfront payment and an equity investment; up to $1.7 billion in regulatory and sales milestones; and royalties on net sales.
 In addition, Roche and Sarepta will equally share certain global development expenses of gene therapy SPR-9001 and other products licensed to Roche.
 Sarepta retains all rights to SRP-9001 in the United States.
 Sarepta will continue to be responsible for clinical development and manufacturing of SRP-9001.

-The Ropes & Gray team included strategic transactions partners David McIntosh, Chris Comeau and Paul Kinsella (all of Boston), litigation & enforcement partner Ama Adams (Washington, D.C.) litigation & enforcement counsel Deidre Johnson (Boston), strategic transactions associates Hannah Freeman and Raj Banerjee (both of Boston) and corporate associate Maria Colella (Boston).
+The Ropes & Gray team included strategic transactions partners David McIntosh, Chris Comeau and Paul Kinsella (all of Boston), litigation & enforcement partner Ama Adams (Washington, D.C.) litigation & enforcement counsel Deidre Johnson (Boston) and strategic transactions associates Hannah Freeman and Raj Banerjee (both of Boston).